Monopropellant rocket

 A monopropellant rocket (or "monochemical rocket") is a rocket that uses a single chemical as its propellant.
-Monopropellant rockets are commonly used as small altitude and trajectory control rockets in satellites, rocket upper stages, crewed spacecraft, and spaceplanes.
+Monopropellant rockets are commonly used as small attitude and trajectory control rockets in satellites, rocket upper stages, crewed spacecraft, and spaceplanes.

-Chemical-reaction based monopropellant rockets
+Chemical-reaction based

 The simplest monopropellant rockets depend on the chemical decomposition of a storable propellant after passing it over a catalyst bed.
 The power for the thruster comes from the high pressure gas created during the decomposition reaction that allows a rocket nozzle to speed up the gas to create thrust.

+Hydrazine

+The most commonly used monopropellant is hydrazine (N2H4, or H2N\sNH2), a compound unstable in the presence of a catalyst and which is also a strong reducing agent.
+The decomposition is highly exothermic and produces a 1000 C gas that is a mixture of nitrogen, hydrogen and ammonia according to the three following reactions: